Enable automatic updates

-To prevent a malware free PC from becoming infected, I would recommend enabling automatic updating for Windows
+To prevent a malware free PC from becoming infected, I would recommend enabling automatic updating as follows:

 Install anti-malware software